-OTTAWA, June 15, 2018 /CNW/ - The Prime Minister, Justin Trudeau, today announced that the Governor General appointed Colin Deacon as an independent Senator to fill a vacancy in Nova Scotia.
+OTTAWA, March 15, 2018 /CNW/ - The Prime Minister, Justin Trudeau, today announced that the Governor General has appointed Yvonne Boyer as an independent Senator to fill a vacancy for Ontario.

 - Under the Canadian Constitution, the Governor General appoints individuals to the Senate.
 By convention, Senators are appointed on the advice of the Prime Minister.